jacobf19/jacobf19.github.io/wiki.md

 Below I have listed a series of courses from my time at the UW which contributed to my software and writing skills.
 Each is accompanied by dates taken and a short description.

-Software and Mapping Courses:
+###Software and Mapping Courses:
 Mobile and Web GIS, September 2021 – Present – In progress.

 GIS Database Management, January 2021 - March 2021 - Mapped LIDAR flood impact data in **Jupyter** solely using **Python**.

 Technical Foundations of Informatics, September 2020 - December 2020 - Constructed and managed datasets in **R** with **SQL**, created applications using **Shiny**, **tidyverse**, **ggplot2** and **R Markdown** within **R**.

 Advanced Quantitative Methods, June 2020 - August 2020 - Designed and implemented spatial statistical tests to identify locations of robbery hotspots in Seattle using **Excel** and **ArcGIS Pro**.

-Writing and Research Courses:
+###Writing and Research Courses:
 [Geography Honors Program Research](https://seattlegeography2020.com/housing-moratorium/), September 2020 - June 2021 - COVID-19 eviction moratoria research involving interviews with City of Seattle leadership and discourse analysis in **Atlas TI**.

-Student Research Team Lead, November 2020 - March 2021 - Research team lead for school board redistricting project [Explanation and Understanding in Geography](https://www.linkedin.com/in/jakefell7/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACa1w70BtAEAp5LA7gWZEcqjUJvhEEtLc_s,1591131122509)/), March 2020 - June 2020 - Researched and produced a literature review on the national impacts of mandatory military conscription using domestic and international research.
+Student Research Team Lead, November 2020 - March 2021 - Research team lead for school board redistricting project.

+[Explanation and Understanding in Geography](https://www.linkedin.com/in/jakefell7/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACa1w70BtAEAp5LA7gWZEcqjUJvhEEtLc_s,1591131122509)/), March 2020 - June 2020 - Researched and produced a literature review on the national impacts of mandatory military conscription using domestic and international research.

 ![https://github.com/jacobf19/Projects/blob/main/HonorsTeam.jpg?raw=true]